 Fern Stitch Patterns

-Want to use your new found stitching skills to create a fun and festive pattern?
-The Christmas Wreath Pattern (which includes both of the patterns shown below) uses fern stitch to create delicate leaves inside the holly wreath.
+Or, the Christmas Wreath Pattern (which includes both of the patterns shown below) which uses fern stitch to create delicate leaves inside the holly wreath.